-Acknowledgements
+Acknowledgements.
+Damien Jeannerat thanks Felipe Seoane and the Mestrelab team for support, Bob Hanson, Milan Bochud and Théodora Quiriconi for comments on the manuscript, as well as Luc Patiny and co-workers for the cheminfo software environment and assistance for the JavaScript implementation of multiplet deconvolution.

-Damien Jeannerat acknowledges Felipe Seoane and the Mestrelab team for support, Bob Hanson, Milan Bochud and Théodora Quiriconi for comments on the manuscript as well as Luc Patiny and co-workers for the cheminfo software environment and assistance for the JavaScript implementation of multiplet deconvolution.
-This work was funded by CDTI and co-financed by the European Regional Development Funds (ERDF) and supported by Ministerio de Ciencia, Innovación y Universidades, Spain (MIP-20201046 TACTICS).
+Financial support.
+This research has been funded by CDTI, cofinanced by the European Regional Development Funds (ERDF) and supported by the Ministerio de Ciencia, Innovación y Universidades, Spain (MIP-20201046 TACTICS).